danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
-* Check this project into a private github repo
-  * Don't commit node_modules.
-Add to `.gitignore`.
-  * This means npm install will have to be run on a fresh project checkout
-* Check to ensure I don't have to add `npm install` to the Docker build
 * Use sqlite to store and query the data
 * Add links to the PDF versions of the AFC
 * Add "Copy to Clipboard" feature to copy search results